 Stacking It Up

-Using a different repayment plan to reduce your monthly payment may look good, but interest can continue to build up—and can drastically increase the total cost of your loan.
+With those large monthly payments, standard repayment puts you on a schedule to repay your loans relatively quickly.
+Using a different repayment plan to reduce those payments may look good, but that may let more interest build up—drastically increasing the total cost of your loan.

 The repayment period will vary for each repayment plan.
 To find out how long you will be making payments under this repayment plan and how we came up with these numbers, check out the bottom of the page.